 Once you understand differentiators and how to develop them with specifics, the next step is using them to maximum advantage in proposals.

-Features your prospect cares about and that only you offer are your winning advantage.
-Mention differentiators as often as possible in your proposal, keeping in mind that many evaluation teams divide up large proposals, giving each individual one or two sections to read.
+Features only you offer and that your prospect cares about can be your winning advantage.
+Deploy differentiators often in your proposal, keeping in mind that many evaluation teams divide up large proposals, giving each individual one or two sections to read.
+That means a differentiator needs to be mentioned in every relevant section to score maximum points.

 The following are ideal opportunities to use differentiators.